social-protocols/social-protocols.github.io/content/research-notes/2024-03-07-adjustment-for-informed-vote-selection-bias.md

 ## Adjustment for Informed Vote Selection Bias

 The informed upvote probability calculated from the informed tally suffers from a selection bias.
 People who choose to vote on the note may vote differently on the post from people who don't vote on the note.
-For example, people who passionately disagree with the post because of the reasons given in the note may be likely to upvote that note, whereas people who agree with the post may be less enthusiastic.
+For example, people who passionately disagree with the post because of the reasons given in the note may be likely to vote on that note, whereas people who agree with the post may not even look at the note.
 So the informed probability would disproportionately represent people who disagreed in the first place.

 What we want is for the people who vote on the note to be representative of the users who originally voted on the post.
 The original group of voters on the post may be biased, but that's a different problem (e.g. to be solved using Matrix factorization).